nickjj/ansible-docker/README.md

 # available this role will stick to the pinned version on all future runs.
 docker_version: "latest"

 # Do you want to also install Docker Compose?
+When set to False, Docker Compose
+# will not get installed or will be removed if it were installed previously.
 docker_install_docker_compose: True

 # If Docker Compose is being installed, which version do you want to use?